txt/se20/docs/l20abstraction.md

 mother(janet,don).          # clause8
 ```

-Note now that the clauses can all be run seperately on different CPUs since everything we need to know about (eg) `descendent`
+Note now that the clauses can all be run seperately on different CPUs since everything we need to know about (eg) `descendant`
 is available locally when we call that function.

 Now Erlang's _unit of swap_ is really, really small.
 From